-The Company has committed term credit facilities of up to \$40,000 to be used to finance equipment purchases of which as at December 31, 2022, \$2,057 is outstanding (December 31, 2021 - \$5,242).
+The Company has committed term credit facilities of up to \$40,000 to be used to finance equipment purchases of which as at December 31, 2023, \$1,018 is outstanding (December 31, 2022 - \$2,057).
 Borrowings under the facilities are secured by a first charge against the equipment financed using the facilities.
-Interest on the facilities is charged at a fixed rate based on the Bank of Canada bond rate plus a spread.
-Interest is paid monthly in arrears.
+Interest on the borrowings is charged at a fixed rate and is paid monthly in arrears.

 The Company also has multiple, fixed interest rate, term loans which were used to finance equipment purchases.
-At December 31, 2022, the balance outstanding on these term loans amounted to \$2,809 (December 31, 2021 - \$1,339).
+At December 31, 2023, the balance outstanding on these term loans amounted to \$6,433 (December 31, 2022 - \$2,809).
 Principal and interest are payable monthly, and these term loans are secured by a first charge against the specific equipment financed using these facilities.